normandmickey/btcpay-chatgpt-flask/README.md

 # btcpay-chatgpt-flask
-This project is a demonstration of how to add a Bitcoin Lighting Paywall for the OPENAI ChatGPT API using BTCPayServer and Flask.
+This project is a demonstration of how to add a Bitcoin Lightning Paywall for the OPENAI ChatGPT API using BTCPayServer and Flask.

 ## Getting Started